HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/advanced/2021-01-01-what-is-a-blockchain.md

 chapter: "What is a Blockchain?"
 ---

-We would like to look at blockchain from three different perspectives in the first section of our intermediate technology category.
+We would like to look at blockchain from three different perspectives in the first section of our advanced technology section.

 <div class="row mt-5">
     <div class="col-md-3">